adryanfrey/company-research/README.md

 # Run the FastAPI dev server
 uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```
-- To run the frontend use
+- To run the frontend use (checke the ui/README.md for more details)
 ```shell
 cd web
 npm run dev